LorCir28/Shape_deformation_through_2D_guidance/README.md

 # DeForm: Neural Shape Deformation through 2D Guidance
 ![Architecture](./pics/architecture.jpg)
 ## Overview
-This project aims to enhance the approach introduced in the "Text2Mesh" paper by incorporating an innovative twist.
+This project aims to enhance the approach introduced in [1] by incorporating an innovative twist.
 The primary objective is to deform a 3D shape based on the guidance provided by a 2D image.
 Unlike the original paper, our system, called DeForm, takes a 3D shape and a 2D image as input, where the latter serves as a guiding influence to deform the initial 3D shape into a new configuration that closely resembles the 2D image.
 The task is achieved by exploting a feed-forward neural network which computes the vertexes displacement between the input mesh and the mesh represented by the 2D images.

 ## Advices
 It is recommended to look at this detailed notebook to understand more details about the project: ./code/DeForm.ipynb